chocolat-chaud-io/stator/README.md

 `npm run affected:test && npm run affected:e2e`

 For a full list of available commands, consult the `package.json`.

+#### Github Actions

+This templates integrates Github Actions as Continuous Integration.
+You can modify it under `.github/workflows/nx-affected.yml`.
+To have the CI work, you must link your repository with [Coveralls](https://coveralls.io/repos/new).

 ## Technologies used